the-best-flash/CSharpMiner/README.md

 I will be adding precompiled binaries when things are a bit more stable, but if you want to compile it yourself you can use the steps below.

-To compile for .NET, use <a href="http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx">Visual Studio Express 2013 for Desktop</a> on Windows:
+To compile for .NET (4.5 or higher), use <a href="http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx">Visual Studio Express 2013 for Desktop</a> on Windows:

     1. Load the solution file. *.sln
     2. Change the dropdown that says "Debug" to say "Release"